 As delivery charges depend on the weight and dimensions of the printed and packaged order, while we can usually give an estimate on the cost, this may be slightly higher or lower than the price you pay.

 We thought this was better than charging a flat higher price to everyone, regardless of the order.

 We're a small business and currently below the threshold for V.A.T registration.
-As such, we don't charge V.A.T on any products.
+As such, we don't charge VAT on any products or provide VAT invoices.

-If we have your chosen foil / substrate in stock, we may stamp you a sample so you can get a better idea of how they would look together,
+If we have your chosen foil / substrate in stock, we may stamp you a sample using a generic foiling plate so you can get a better idea of how they would look together.